 What are the educator qualification requirements for the refined IHC service type?

 One of the key elements of the new IHC policy is a renewed focus on early childhood education and care.
-To ensure the quality of care and national consistency in service delivery, IHC educators will be required to have, as a minimum, a Certificate III in a relevant course or provide documentary evidence that they are working towards such a qualification.
+To ensure the quality of care and national consistency in service delivery, IHC educators are required to have, as a minimum, a Certificate III in a relevant course or provide documentary evidence that they are working towards such a qualification.

 What qualifications will be accepted for an IHC educator?